 Stage Plot/Sound Needs:

-- Kristen (stage right): DI for electric cello + vocal mic
+- Kristen (stage right): DI for electric cello + vocal mic; power for effects pedal

 - Tom (center): Instrument mic for guitar/mandolin + vocal mic